savikko/tttui/README.md

 tttui list  # or 't list'
 ```

-This will show:
-1. Currently running time entry (if any)
-2. Recent time entries grouped by day, showing for each entry:
+This will show recent time entries grouped by day, showing for each entry:
    - Duration in hours and minutes (e.g., "01h30m")
    - Time range [HH:MM-HH:MM]
    - Description